 .
 You can just barely see the wide summit behind Lumpy Ridge when approaching Estes Park from the south on US 36.

 The summit is broad, and the true summit point is not easy to discern within the forest (see route information for details).

 Do not confuse this peak with another peak named Sheep Mountain 12 miles to the east, outside of Rocky Mountain National Park.

 SummitPost member joegrim

 site.
 The park updates this relatively well, but I would suggest you also contact the Backcountry Office at 970-586-1242 to make sure you have the very latest info.
 I mention this because I got burned once by hiking to a spot, only to find that it had recently been closed, but wasn't updated on the park website."

 The logical trailhead to get to the summit of Sheep Mountain is Cow Creek Trailhead

 Although Sheep Mountain is within Rocky Mountain National Park, there is no entrance station and therefore no fees are collected.

 There is abundant camping in Rocky Mountain National Park.
-See http://www.nps.gov/romo/.
+See http://www.nps.gov/romo/

 The peak is accessible year-round.
 Snowshoes can be very helpful in the winter.